Shahrukh-aidev/interactive-derivative-visualizer/README.md

 ---

-# Educational Value
+# Educational Applications

 This project is useful for:

 - Calculus Students
-- Mathematics Educators
+- Mathematics Teachers
 - STEM Demonstrations
-- Interactive Learning
 - Classroom Presentations
-- Self-Study and Concept Building
+- Self-Learning
+- Interactive Education

-It helps bridge the gap between symbolic mathematics and geometric intuition.
+It bridges the gap between symbolic mathematics and geometric intuition.

----

-# Future Enhancements

-- Symbolic differentiation using SymPy
-- Second derivative visualization
-- Integral visualization mode
-- Multi-function comparison
-- 3D derivative surfaces
-- Export animations to GIF/MP4
-- Function presets library
-- Tangent slope value display

 ---